 Renewable energies and energy efficiency

-Title: Technical assistance for renewable energies and energy efficiency in Greece
+Title: Technical Support for Clean Energy Investments in Greece

 Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)

 Lead executing agency: Greek Ministry of Environment and Energy (YPEN)

 Greece has set ambitious targets for rolling out renewable energy and improving energy efficiency by 2020 and 2030.
 By 2030, renewable energies are to account for 35 per cent of energy consumption and overall consumption is to be reduced by 38 per cent.
 In order to achieve these targets, much greater investment in renewable energy and energy efficiency is planned in the coming years.
 However, to achieve this, the country must improve the framework conditions for the energy sector, especially regarding new and innovative energy technologies.

 The European Commission has been supporting reforms in various areas in Greece since 2011.
 Coordinated by the Structural Reform Support Service, EU member states provide the Greek Government with technical expertise.
 As a strategic partner of Greece, the German Government is committed to renewable energy and energy efficiency.

 The framework conditions for further developing renewable energy and energy efficiency in Greece and for achieving the national targets for 2020 and 2030 have improved.